kirangkrishnan/kirangkrishnan.github.io/_pages/portfolio.md

 * [*Click here for the competition aftermovie*](https://www.youtube.com/watch?v=epFLKjvn6YA)

 ## River cleaning robot
-This is a cleaning robot equipped with two robotic wings actuated by servos and an underwater manipulator, enabling it to clean both surface and underwater areas.
-It supports operation in both autonomous and manual modes.
+This cleaning robot is equipped with two robotic wings actuated by servos and an underwater manipulator, allowing it to clean both surface and underwater areas.
+It supports both autonomous and manual operation modes.
 The robot is powered by an NVIDIA Jetson TX2 and two Arduino Mega boards.
-On the software side, ROS1 serves as the middleware, and YOLOv5 is utilized for object detection.
+On the software side, ROS1 serves as the middleware, OpenCV is used for image processing tasks, and YOLOv5 is utilized for object detection.

 * [*Click here for the trial run video*](https://youtu.be/F--SvPmMNR4)